OmGupta1719/Java/OOP Part-1/Wall/README.txt

-Write a class with the name Person.
-The class needs three fields (instance variables) with the names firstName, lastName of type String and age of type int.
+Write a class with the name Wall.
+The class needs two fields (instance variables) with name width and height of type double.

+The class needs to have two constructors:
+The first constructor does not have any parameters (no-args constructor).
+The second constructor has parameters width and height of type double and it needs to initialize the fields.
+In case the width parameter is less than 0 it needs to set the width field value to 0.
+In case the height parameter is less than 0 it needs to set the height field value to 0.

 Write the following methods (instance methods):
-Method named getFirstName without any parameters, it needs to return the value of the firstName field.

-Method named getLastName without any parameters, it needs to return the value of the lastName field.
+Method named getWidth without any parameters, it needs to return the value of width field.

-Method named getAge without any parameters, it needs to return the value of the age field.
+Method named getHeight without any parameters, it needs to return the value of height field.

-Method named setFirstName with one parameter of type String, it needs to set the value of the firstName field.

-Method named setLastName with one parameter of type String, it needs to set the value of the lastName field.
+Method named setWidth with one parameter of type double, it needs to set the value of the width field.
+If the parameter is less than 0 it needs to set the width field value to 0.

-Method named setAge with one parameter of type int, it needs to set the value of the age field.
-If the parameter is less than 0 or greater than 100, it needs to set the age field value to 0.
+Method named setHeight with one parameter of type double, it needs to set the value of the height field.
+If the parameter is less than 0 it needs to set the height field value to 0.

-Method named isTeen without any parameters, it needs to return true if the value of the age field is greater than 12 and less than 20, otherwise, return false.

-Method named getFullName without any parameters, it needs to return the full name of the person.
+Method named getArea without any parameters, it needs to return the area of the wall.

-In case both firstName and lastName fields are empty, Strings return an empty String.
-In case lastName is an empty String, return firstName.
-In case firstName is an empty String, return lastName.

-To check if s String is empty, use the method isEmpty from the String class.
-For example, firstName.isEmpty() returns true if the String is empty or in other words, when the String does not contain any characters.

 TEST EXAMPLE
-TEST CODE:
+→ TEST CODE:
-Person person = new Person();
+1 Wall wall = new Wall(5,4);
-person.setFirstName("");   // firstName is set to empty string person.setLastName("");    // lastName is set to empty string person.setAge(10);
-System.out.println("fullName= " + person.getFullName());
+2 System.out.println("area= " + wall.getArea());
+3
+4 wall.setHeight(-1.5);
-System.out.println("teen= " + person.isTeen());
+5 System.out.println("width= " + wall.getWidth());
-person.setFirstName("John");    // firstName is set to John person.setAge(18);
-System.out.println("fullName= " + person.getFullName());
+6 System.out.println("height= " + wall.getHeight());
-System.out.println("teen= " + person.isTeen());
+7 System.out.println("area= " + wall.getArea());
-person.setLastName("Smith");    // lastName is set to Smith System.out.println("fullName= " + person.getFullName());
-OUTPUT
-fullName=
-teen= false
-fullName= John
-teen= true
-fullName= John Smith
+→ OUTPUT:
+area= 20.0
+width= 5.0
+height= 0.0
+area= 0.0

 NOTE: All ​methods should be defined as public NOT public static.
-NOTE: In total, you have to write 8 methods.
+NOTE: In total, you have to write 5 methods and 2 constructors.
-NOTE: Do not add the main method to the solution code.
+NOTE: Do not add a main method to the solution code.